monikastrah/431-2020/projects/projectA/projectA.md

     therefore studying.
-2. A list of the five variables (including their original raw names and your renamed versions) you are studying, with a clear indication of how you’re creating the categories in variables 4 and 5.
+2. A list of the five variables (including their original raw names and your renamed versions) you are studying, with a clear indication of how you’re planning to create the categories in variables 4 and 5.
 3. A print-out of your tibble, to prove it is a tibble.
 4. The `Hmisc::describe` result for your tibble

 Be sure that your proposal includes your name as the author in R Markdown.

+Dr. Love will provide an R Markdown template for the project “proposal” document to you.

 ## Working with a partner?